PTSD and Alcohol Abuse

 Solid Foundation of Support

 Recognizing that you need help is the first step of recovery.
 Seeking PTSD treatment is a sign of strength, not weakness.
 Even better, it begins your journey toward healing and recovery.
-At South Shores Detox and Recovery, we understand the courage it takes to reach out.
-We’re here to support you every step of the way.

 Our team of compassionate, experienced drug and alcohol treatment professionals will guide you through diagnosis and treatment.
 We specialize in treating PTSD and alcohol abuse.
 We’ll provide you with the highest level of care.
 We believe a holistic recovery approach is essential when addressing all underlying causes of your struggles.